 The Non-controlling interests, of significant amount in terms of contribution to the total shareholders' equity in the Group's consolidated balance sheet, relate to:

-- listed subsidiaries Komerčni Banka A.S, BRD Groupe Societe Generale S.A. and SG Marocaine de Banques; - ALD, whose data presented here correspond to those of the ALD Automotive group; - Sogécap, fully owned, with the subordinated notes issued in December 2014.
+Societe Generale S.A. and SG Marocaine de Banques;

+- ALD, whose data presented here correspond to those of the ALD Automotive group; - Sogécap, fully owned, with the subordinated notes issued in December 2014.